One of Australia's foremost DJ's

 where the essence of his four-decade legacy comes to life.

-FULL BIO (Pronouns He/Him)
+FULL BIO 2025 (Pronouns He/Him)

 Mark Alsop is one of the most influential and enduring club DJs in Australia’s gay history.
 He rose to prominence in the '80s and ‘90s, headlining the huge and hedonistic dance parties staged by promoters such as RAT, Bacchanalia, Sweatbox, Pride and the Sydney Gay and Lesbian Mardi Gras (SGLMG).
-His impact on the underground dance party culture from this era was glorified in “The 80’s are Back” Powerhouse Museum exhibition in 2010 -- but far from being a museum piece, Mark remains as in-demand as ever, some 37 years after starting his DJ career.
+His impact on the underground dance party culture from this era was glorified in “The 80’s are Back” Powerhouse Museum exhibition -- but far from being a museum piece, Mark remains as in-demand as ever, some 42 years after starting his DJ career.

-The list of community parties Mark has played at is impressive, taking in Mardi Gras (Party, Laneway, Sleaze Ball and Fair Day), Points of Difference Celebration, Barcode, Toybox, Queensland Sleaze Ball, Lismore Tropical Fruits, Paradise Garage, Frisky and All Gay Cruises.
 A popular figure within the Bear community, he performs for the Harbour City Bears, Bear Nation, Bearstock, and at Honey events in Sydney, Melbourne, Brisbane and Adelaide.
-Mark has a long-time connection with the leather community, performing at six Inquisition parties.
-Outside of Australia, Mark has had gigs in Singapore, New Zealand (for the Out Games), Kuala Lumpur, Phuket and New Caledonia.
+He also has strong ties to the leather community which includes appearances at eight Inquisition parties.
+Internationally, his career has taken him to Singapore, New Zealand (for the Out Games), Kuala Lumpur, Phuket and New Caledonia.

 Mark has had guest spots on radio station 2SER, as well as being a presenter on his show MA15+ for BEAT FM, an LGBTQIA+-themed station broadcasting from Leichhardt.
 Mark was recently featured on the ABC Radio National Earshot program Searching for Trough Man, an audio documentary detailing the history of Sydney’s gay party scene.
 He also featured in the 2017 book Music Wars: The Sound of the Underground, a history of the Central Station record label and stores as well as the 2008 publication Ambrosia: About a Culture - An Investigation of Electronica Music and Party Culture.